awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/getting-started.md

 ## About

-**React Awesome Reveal** is a library for React apps that provides a bunch of animated primitives.
-You can use them to implement both [revealing effects](/docs/revealing-effects) and [attention seekers](/docs/attention-seekers) animations.
+**React Awesome Reveal** is a library for React apps that provides a set of curated animated primitives.
+They can be used to implement both [revealing effects](/docs/revealing-effects) and [attention seekers](/docs/attention-seekers) animations.

-It was initially born as a modern (and more performant) replacement for [react-reveal](https://github.com/rnosov/react-reveal), which has been discontinued.
+The project was initially born as a modern (and [more performant](/docs/performances)) replacement for [react-reveal](https://github.com/rnosov/react-reveal), which has been discontinued.

 ## Installation